1. Infrastructure

 To find the nearest block ancestor of a node follow the steps:

-node and it has block-level display then return node. -
+1. If node is not a Text node and it has block-level display then return node.

 To find a range from a node list given a search string queryString, a range searchRange, and a list of nodes nodes, follow the steps